Coding for Performance

 Memory estimate: 0 bytes, allocs estimate: 0.

-This makes the code faster by a factor of more than 10.
+This makes the code faster by a factor of about 10.
 The Val(N) argument controls the width of vectors that gets passed to SIMD instructions.
 The value of N can affect execution by a factor of 5 or more.
-The best choice of N depends on your exact hardware and the code being executed.
+The best choice of N depends on your exact hardware, the code being executed, and compiler details.
+Current x86 cCPUs have 512 bit registers, and so can operate on 8 Float64 values at once.
+However, it seems that setting N to larger values results in faster code.
+I’m not sure exactly why.
+It is not that more than 8 operations are ever done at once.
+Instead, I guess the compiler converts larger values into blocks of 8 in a more efficient way.

 To see how much this is worth it, let’s benchmark the full bootstrap code, but using the SIMD versions of resids! and xx_xy!